 The human brain is the most advanced organ, directing thoughts, movement, and essential life functions.
 Learning about its structure and function helps us appreciate how we think, feel, and interact with the world.
 Understanding the brain is key to advances in health, technology, and education, which Vedantu supports for all students.

-1. What is the human brain and what are its main functions?
+1. What is the human brain and what does it do?

 2. What are the main parts of the human brain?